kultie/Unity-CellularAutomata-Dungeon-Generator/README.md

 ## Features:
 - Auto tiling when finish randomizing map.
 Using auto tile format of RPG maker VXAce > RPG maker MV.
 - Rendering using Mesh Renderer
+- Toggle to use compute shader to generate map (Experimental since I don't see any improvement)

 ## How to play with this:
 - In the Sample Scene.
 Main Camera object has a Controller component you can change dungeon width, height and textures of wall and path of dungeon.